jgithubj2022/music-affinity-calculator/README.md

 ## Why this approach
 A Bayesian network is possible, but it is hard because you would need to manually define probability tables like `P(Genre | tempo, mood, instrumentation, vocals)`.
 That gets complicated quickly.
 A machine learning classifier is easier to explain, easier to implement, and still fits the AI/music-affinity goal.

+### What my ML model does?
+The ML model is responsible for the actual prediction.
+It takes the user’s music traits, such as BPM, energy, danceability, mood, vocals, and instrumentation, then compares them to patterns learned from the training dataset.
+It returns ranked genre matches with affinity scores.

+## Gemini's purpose?
+Gemini does not choose the genres or calculate the scores.
+It only takes the model’s top result and a few user traits, then turns that result into a short human-readable explanation.
+In this project, Gemini acts as an explanation layer, not the prediction engine.

 ## How to run
 ```bash
 pip install -r requirements.txt